Mortise Hinges and Non-Mortise Hinges – Everything You Wanted to Know About Them

 Non-Mortise Hinges

 These are surface mount hinges that can be welded or bolted to the outside of the door frame and the outside of the door They are fabricated from carbon steel or stainless steel grades 304L or 316L.
 They may or may not have mounting holes to fit in the screws.
 For instance, some heavy-duty pivot hinges or vault hinges are plain or weld-on (without holes) surface-mount hinges.
-These hinges are sturdy and hence suitable for extreme environments such as main gates, doors of production floors or flammable and hazardous chemical storage areas.
+These hinges are sturdy and hence suitable for extreme environments such as main gates, doors of production floors, or flammable and hazardous chemical storage areas.
 Depending upon the application, non-mortise hinges are sturdy and are made of materials that make them resistant to moisture, corrosion, chemicals, and abrasive environments.
-These heavy-duty hinges are also suitable for doors heavy traffic.
+These heavy-duty hinges are also suitable for doors in heavy traffic.
 A few application areas of non-mortise hinges include military vehicles and bunkers, security doors, armored vehicles, electrical enclosures, prison doors, radiation shielding doors, and more.
-Non-mortise hinges are maintenance free and offer years of dependable service.
+Non-mortise hinges are maintenance-free and offer years of dependable service.

 Are you looking for the right door hinges?
-Have you made a decision whether you want mortise hinges or non-mortise hinges?
+Have you made a decision on whether you want mortise hinges or non-mortise hinges?
 If yes, check the reliability of Kiesler Machine Inc. hinges.
 Kiesler Machine is a reliable manufacturer of superior-quality mortise and non-mortise hinges.
 The company provides these hinges in custom designs and specifications.

 Share this: